gradio-app/gradio/guides/using_hugging_face_integrations.md

 As you can see, the demo looks the same, but it uses a webcam input instead of user-uploaded images.

-You can learn more about this feature, and how to use it with the new Blocks API in the [Using Gradio Apps Like Functions guide](/using_apps_like_functions)
+You can learn more about this feature, and how to use it with the new Blocks API in the [Using Gradio Blocks Like Functions guide](/using_blocks_like_functions)

 ## Using multiple Spaces